Sr-carehive-app/SR-Carehive/docs/payment_deployment.md

 Rebuild the app so the new base URL is used.

-## 7. Register Return URL With PhiCommerce
+## 7. Razorpay Dashboard

-Provide them the exact return URL.
-They may whitelist domain.
-Ensure it matches the one in every initiateSale request.
+- Generate live API keys and paste RAZORPAY_KEY_ID and RAZORPAY_KEY_SECRET into server `.env`.
+- Set branding and payment methods as needed.

 ## 8. Test Flow

 1. Hit health (optional create GET /health) to confirm 200.
-2. POST `/api/pg/payment/initiateSale` from local machine to new domain.
-3. Receive JSON; open redirectUrl; complete test payment.
-4. Confirm browser redirects back to your return URL page (simple HTML from server.js) and server logs callback.
-5. Poll `/api/pg/payment/status/<merchantTxnNo>` or build STATUS call to verify success.
+2. POST `/api/pg/razorpay/create-order` with amount and notes.
+3. App opens Razorpay checkout using returned keyId + orderId.
+4. On success, app posts to `/api/pg/razorpay/verify` and you should see `{ verified: true }`.

 ## 9. Security Checklist

-- PHI_SECRET only on server `.env`.
+- Keep RAZORPAY_KEY_SECRET only on server `.env`.
 - Use service role key (RLS enforced) not anon for inserting payment-confirmed records.
 - Rotate secret if ever exposed.
 - Restrict CORS origins (ALLOWED_ORIGINS env variable).